stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 });
 ```

-Note the the code snippet above, the quantity represents the number of "seats" for the Subscription.
+Note the code snippet above, the quantity represents the number of "seats" for the Subscription.
 Walking back through the payment flow in the browser, you'll notice the changes to the Checkout page now reflect the fact that this price is recurring.
 Now the customer will be charged this amount on a monthly basis.

 ## Tax Rates